NOLAN M. KAVANAGH

 Things I Like

-I have compiled this page so you can learn a little more about me — things that have impacted me, the best performances by Kelly Clarkson (such an angel as she is), and whatever else strikes my fancy.
+I have compiled this page so you can learn a little more about me: art that has influenced me, my love of Kelly Clarkson, and whatever else strikes my fancy.
+I had a lot of fun with it.
+Hope you do, too.

 The Top Five Live Performances